April 12, 1961

 First Manned Moon Landing

-Apollo 11 makes the first successful soft landing on the Moon.
-Neil Armstrong and Edwin Aldrin, Jr. become the first human beings to set foot on another world.
+After nearly running out of fuel, the Apollo 11 Lunar Module, nicknamed "Eagle", makes a successful landing on the surface of the Moon.
+Astronauts Neil Armstrong and Edwin Aldrin, Jr. become the first human beings to set foot on another world.
 Many experts still consider this to be the single greatest technological achievement of 20th century.

 April 11, 1970